They are white blood cells that protect us against bacterial infections, among other functions.

-- Reactive: With reactive neutrophilia, there is an increase in the number of these blood cells in response to infection or stress.
+- Reactive: With reactive neutrophilia, there is an increase in these blood cells in response to infection or stress.
 The stress hormones in our body cause more than expected amounts of these cells to be released from the bone marrow.

-- Proliferative (increased production in the bone marrow): This type refers to an increase in the number of neutrophils caused by an increase in their production in the bone marrow.
+- Proliferative (increased production in the bone marrow): This type refers to an increase in the number of neutrophils caused by their production in the bone marrow.
 This is most commonly seen with cancers, such as acute myeloid leukemia.

 - Demargination: Neutrophils often “live” attached to the lining of blood vessels.
 These neutrophils can become “demarcated” and circulate in the bloodstream due to stress, infection, and sometimes exercise.

 Some specific causes of an increased neutrophil count (neutrophilia) include: